 Customer journey analytics

-Through affinity analysis, retailers can also cluster customers based on common attributes and tailor customer journeys in a way that is likely to improve their experiences and drive better sales.
+Through affinity analysis, retailers today can also cluster customers based on common attributes and tailor customer journeys in a way that is likely to improve their experiences and boost better sales.

 Cross-selling and upselling

-Analyzing customer journeys can help retailers to cross-sell to existing customers.
+Analyzing customer journeys can help retail businesses to cross-sell to existing customers.
 There is so much data on customer journeys that can be utilized with predictive analytics.
 It can help to promote the right products to the right customers at the right time.

 Predictive analytics forecast which customers are highly likely to buy certain products.
 It is much easier and cheaper to encourage an existing customer to buy a product than to acquire a new customer.
 Analytics can show who your high-value, high-opportunity customers are.